AlexSwensen/alexswensen.io-old/_posts/2017-06-15-writing-e2e-tests-with-protractor.markdown

 > ## Alright, I think I get it!
 Anything else you can point me to?

 Awesome, I'm glad you understood most of that!
+There are a few other bits of note.

+- If you encounter your tests failing, but debugging doesn't reveal anything obvious, you are probably hitting a race condition where the test is running faster than your application.
+This is especially common on CI systems like CircleCI or Jenkins where you are running on low resource environments.
+Try throwing a [`browser.sleep(1000)`](http://www.protractortest.org/#/api?view=webdriver.WebDriver.prototype.sleep) in there.

+- When debugging, you will be re-running the tests a _**lot**_.
+That's just how it works.
+Be patient.
+If you have a webpack build process, try and make that run as fast as possible.
+In a large application that can take almost as long as the tests.

+- use [`.sendKeys('any-string-here')`](http://www.protractortest.org/#/api?view=webdriver.WebElement.prototype.sendKeys) to fill in forms or perform key event actions.
+- use [`.clear()`](http://www.protractortest.org/#/api?view=webdriver.WebElement.prototype.clear) to clear a field.

+- try and modularize common steps that you use alot.
+It will make modifying existing tests a lot easier _when_ your application changes.

-I've linked this before in the post, but i'll give you two main places that I referenced when writing this post.
+I've linked to these before, but i'll give you two main articles I referenced when writing this post.

 [Debugging Protractor Docs](https://github.com/angular/protractor/blob/master/docs/debugging.md) - Grabbed some code examples from here